apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Unless this is an absolute path, it is loaded relative to the path specified by :ts:cv:`proxy.config.ssl.server.cert.path`.

+.. ts:cv:: CONFIG proxy.config.ssl.server.dhparams_file STRING NULL

+   The name of a file containing a set of Diffie-Hellman key exchange parameters.
+If not specified, 2048-bit DH parameters from RFC 5114 are used.
+These parameters are only used if a DHE (or EDH) cipher suite has been selected.

 .. ts:cv:: CONFIG proxy.config.ssl.CA.cert.path STRING NULL

    The location of the certificate authority file that client